Liberal arts education: In Europe

 In France, Chavagnes Studium, a Liberal Arts Study Centre in partnership with the Institut Catholique d'études supérieures, and based in a former Catholic seminary, is launching a two-year intensive BA in the Liberal Arts, with a distinctively Catholic outlook.
 It has been suggested that the liberal arts degree may become part of mainstream education provision in the United Kingdom, Ireland and other European countries.
 In 1999, the European College of Liberal Arts (now Bard College Berlin) was founded in Berlin and in 2009 it introduced a four-year Bachelor of Arts program in Value Studies taught in English, leading to an interdisciplinary degree in the humanities.

-In England, the first institution to retrieve and update a liberal arts education at the undergraduate level was the University of Winchester with their BA (Hons) Modern Liberal Arts program which launched in 2010.
-In 2012, University College London began its interdisciplinary Arts and Sciences BASc degree (which has kinship with the liberal arts model) with 80 students.
-In 2013, the University of Birmingham created the School of Liberal Arts and Natural Sciences, home of a suite of flexible 4-year programs in which students study a broad range of subjects drawn from across the university, and gain qualifications including both traditional Liberal Arts and Natural Sciences, but also novel thematic combinations linking both areas.
-King's College London launched the BA Liberal Arts, which has a slant towards arts, humanities and social sciences subjects.
-The New College of the Humanities also launched a new liberal education programme.
-Richmond American University London is a private liberal arts university where all undergraduate degrees are taught with a US liberal arts approach over a four-year programme.
-Durham University has both a popular BA Liberal Arts and a BA Combined Honours in Social Sciences programme, both of which allow for interdisciplinary approaches to education.
-The University of Nottingham also has a Liberal Arts BA with study abroad options and links with its Natural Sciences degrees.
-In 2016, the University of Warwick launched a three/four-year liberal arts BA degree, which focuses on transdisciplinary approaches and problem-based learning techniques in addition to providing structured disciplinary routes and bespoke pathways.
-And for 2017 entry UCAS lists 20 providers of liberal arts programmes.

-In Scotland, the four-year undergraduate Honours degree, specifically the Master of Arts, has historically demonstrated considerable breadth in focus.
-In the first two years of Scottish MA and BA degrees students typically study a number of different subjects before specialising in their Honours years (third and fourth year).
+The Open University's 'open programme' – originally the general degree – was the first interdisciplinary honours degree in the UK, introduced in 1969, and is considered to have pioneered liberal arts-style education in the country.
+The first of the modern wave of liberal arts degrees was induced by the University of Winchester in 2010.
+This was closely followed by University College London, which introduced an interdisciplinary arts and sciences degree in 2012.
+Birmingham also introduced a broad liberal arts degree spanning the arts and the sciences in 2013, while most other liberal arts degrees concentrated on the humanities.
+The liberal arts course at Durham University is an older degree, having been introduced under the title of combined honours in 1985, replacing the general arts pass degree that had been offered from the early days of the university.
+It was compared by The Times to US liberal arts degrees, and the course was renamed "liberal arts" by 2016.
+An analysis in 2023 found that there were 18,195 students on liberal arts and similar interdisciplinary courses in 2021/22.
+The largest courses in terms of full-time first degree student numbers were Exeter (655 students), Newcastle (540), UCL (475), Birmingham (355), Derby (335) and Durham (335), and another six year between 100 and 300 students.
+However, interdisciplinary course numbers were dominated by part-time students at the Open University, with 13,980 first degree students – over three quarters of the total.

 The Bratislava International School of Liberal Arts (BISLA), a private institution located in the Old Town of Bratislava, Slovakia, is the first liberal arts college in Central Europe and has been granting three-year degrees since its opening in September 2006.